pattyzhang527/bis557/README.md

 Homework 2

-I created my own ridge_reg function to get the coefficients of a ridge regression model.
-I also find the relationship between the out-of-samples mean square error and log(lambda) values.
+I created my own ridge_reg function with formula, lambda and data as inputs to get the coefficients of a ridge regression model.
+I also used the predict.ridge_reg function to find the relationship between the out-of-samples mean square error and log(lambda) values, and get the lambda value corresponding to the minimum mse value.